MartinKarlsson1337/IoT-bike/README.md

 To power the microcontroller you also need some sort of battery pack.
 The microcontroller needs at least 1.8V to power (5.5V maximum).
 I used a small battery pack with 2 AAA batteries.

 Furthermore, you need a breadboard, some jumpers to connect sensors, and a micro-USB cable.
 You will need at least 3 male-to-female connectors that are at least 30 cm.
 They will be used to connect the sensor to the breadboard.
 If they are to short, it will be hard to position the sensor correctly.
+You will also need a simple button.

 INSERT BILL OF MATERIALS AND PRICES
 # Computer Setup